Frosthaven/zmk-config/README.md

 ## Typing Layer

-- Layer 0 - `COL-DH` - is the default typing layer layout.
+- Layer 0 - `COL-DH` - is the default typing layer.
 It is a Colemak ModDH layout.
 - You can change the layout by clicking an alternate one on the right side of the `SYSTEM` layer.
 - All supported typing layer layouts can be viewed [here](LAYOUTS.md).